Nuristanis: Pre-Islamic religion

 Their religion is a form of Hinduism that recognises many gods and spirits and has been related to the religion of the Ancient Greeks, who mythology says are the ancestors of the contemporary Kalash [...]
 However, it is much more likely, given their Indo-Aryan language, that the religion of the Kalasha is much more closely aligned to the Hinduism of their Indian neighbours than to the religion of Alexander the Great and his armies.)
 Noted linguist Richard Strand, an authority on Hindu Kush languages, observed the following about pre-Islamic Nuristani religion:

 Before their conversion to Islâm the Nuristânis practiced a form of ancient Hinduism, infused with accretions developed locally.

 They acknowledged a number of human-like deities who lived in the unseen Deity World (Kâmviri d'e lu; cf. Sanskrit deva lok'a-).

 However, recent research by Jakob Halfmann shows that the pre-Islamic Nuristani religion was heavily influenced by local accretions of Hinduism, evidenced in most theonyms being loanwords from Indo-Aryan.

-Mitch Weiss and Kevin Maurer describe the Nuristanis of having traditionally practising a "primitive" form of Hinduism, up until the late nineteenth century, before their conversions to Islam.
+Mitch Weiss and Kevin Maurer describe the Nuristanis of having traditionally practised a "primitive" form of Hinduism, up until the late nineteenth century, before their conversions to Islam.
 The names of multiple Nuristani deities resembled those of Iranian and old Vedic sources.

 Certain deities were revered only in one community or tribe, but one was universally revered as the creator: the Hindu god Yama Râja called Imr'o in Kâmviri.
 There is a creator god, appearing under various names, as lord of the nether world and of heaven: Yama Rājan, or Māra ('death' in Nuristani), or Dezau (ḍezáw) whose name is derived from Indo-European *dheiǵh- i.e. "to form" (Kati Nuristani dez "to create", CDIAL 14621); Dezauhe is also called by the Persian term Khodaii.

 They believed in a pantheon of deities.
 Among the most prominent was Imra (or Mara), regarded as the creator and sky deity, possibly connected to the Indo-Aryan god Yama or Indra.
 Another major figure was Gish or Giwish, the war god and cultural hero, often invoked for victory and clan protection.
 Mandi or Moni, another deity, may have functioned as a trickster or divine messenger.
 Each god had a distinct cult, sacred sites, and feast days, often tied to seasonal or agricultural cycles.

 In addition to the supreme deity named Mara or Imra, the Nuristani worshipped a multitude of lesser gods and goddesses known locally as Wushum or Shomde, Bagisht, Indr, Züzum, Disani, Kshumai or Kime etc.

 Each village and clan had its guardian deity, with shamans advising those seeking help and priests officiating at religious services.
 The cult centered on the sacrifice of animals.